Skip to content

 Here is something many people do not realize: distributions from an inherited traditional IRA or 401(k) are taxed as ordinary income.
 If your beneficiary inherits a large account and must withdraw it all within ten years, the tax impact can be substantial.

-For example, if you leave a traditional IRA worth several hundred thousand dollars to your adult child who is in their peak earning years, those withdrawals are added to their existing income.
-This could push them into a higher tax bracket.
+If you leave a traditional IRA worth several hundred thousand dollars to an adult child in their peak earning years, those withdrawals are added to their existing income.
+This could push them into a higher tax bracket and cost them a significant amount more than they expected.

 What Happens to a Roth IRA When You Die